A Better Way to Choose the Perfect Homeschool Curriculum

-Boxed curriculum, free curriculum, online?
+Boxed homeschool curriculum, free homeschool curriculum, online?

 The list goes on and on and you find yourself getting caught up in the noise.
 You go down rabbit hole after rabbit hole, ones labeled Pinterest, Facebook groups, blogs.
 There is so much information out there today and it can be very hard to wade through.

 But you don’t let that curb your enthusiasm.
 You research it all, ask all the questions and pull the plug.
 You buy the curriculum and happily implement it in your homeschool.

 Everything seems to be going fine!
 You’re several weeks in, children are happy with their personalized school subjects and your homeschool is happily buzzing along.

 But something inside of you doesn’t feel right.

 You have to spend extra time learning the math so you can teach it.

 You want to have a schedule laid out, but don’t, because the overall homeschool curriculum was best for your child.
 So you stay up late at night figuring it out.

 But other things have to be sacrificed, equally important things, like meal planning or laundry.
 However, you trudge along because it’s what is best for your child.
 You are miserable, but your child is learning and isn’t that what homeschooling is all about?

 Here is the most important idea that I have learned over all of my years of homeschooling: